Should Cryptocurrencies Be Included in a Multi-Asset Portfolio?

 - A range of targeted portfolio volatilities (note that GS ISG never specified this parameter, but clearly the degree of risk aversion at the portfolio level matters in determining the appropriate allocation).

-The results of this analysis are summarized as follows:
+The results of this analysis are summarised as follows: